AliAhmedEissa/Mazaady-Task/README.md

 # Mazaady Task Android Application

-This project is an Android application built to demonstrate form handling, category and subcategory selection, and localization.
-The app uses MVVM architecture with Jetpack components, Retrofit for networking, and Dagger Hilt for dependency injection.
+This project is an Android application built to demonstrate form handling, category and subcategory selection.
+The app uses clean architecture with MVVM architecture with Jetpack components, Retrofit for networking, and Dagger Hilt for dependency injection.

 ## Project Overview

 The Mazaady Task app allows users to select categories and subcategories from a predefined set and dynamically renders input fields based on the selected category.
-The app also supports multi-language functionality, with Arabic set as the default language.

 ## Features